larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 Change N  = 100,000,000

-When you decrease N, the count frequency lowers ( mean and std dv decreases) for each of the values between 0-100.
-When you increase N, the count frequency increases (mean and st dv increases) for each of the values between 0-100.
+When you decrease N, the range of number generation decreases ( mean and std dv decreases) for each of the values between 0-100.
+This means that there are far lesser points that will show up in a histogram/scatter plot.
+When you increase N, the number generator increases for the N range (mean and st dv increases) for each of the values between 0-100.
 The computing power is also higher.

 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.